Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 **Pro Tips for Bulletproof Continuity**

 - Always describe the *exact same* outfit, hair, scar, freckles—word-for-word.
 AI forgets if you paraphrase.
 - If the face drifts after clip 3?
 Regenerate just that one using the last good frame.
-Don’t chain garbage.
+Don't chain garbage.
 - Test with 12 seconds first.
 If it breaks early, the whole thing will.
 - Use 24fps, not 30.
 Feels more cinematic, less TikTok.
 - Sound?
 Add it last.
 Most generators still choke if you bake audio in.
 - Seed 0?
 Skip it.
-Some tools treat zero as “random”—always start at 1.
+Some tools treat zero as "random"—always start at 1.

 ---